Georgia State University Atlanta, Georgia Bachelor of Science in Middle Childhood Education

 Bonnie Kidd has been the choir director at Ann Arbor Tappan Middle School and co-choir director at Ann Arbor Huron High School since 1993.
 She is also the Concert Choir Conductor for the Ann Arbor Youth Chorale, as well as soprano soloist at First Baptist Church in Ann Arbor.
 For many years, Ms. Kidd has had students from Tappan Middle School accepted into both the SA and SSA 6,7,8,9 State Honors Choirs.
 Ms. Kidd’s middle and high school choirs have consistently received outstanding ratings at both District and State level MSVMA events.
 In April 2006, her Huron High School Bel Canto Choir won the Gold prize, and a special judge’s prize at an international choral competition in Verona, Italy.
 In January 2010, Bel Canto Choir was awarded the opportunity to perform at the Michigan Music Conference in Grand Rapids, Michigan.
 Ms. Kidd’s Ann Arbor Youth Chorale Concert Choir has performed with major symphony orchestras, including the Detroit Symphony Orchestra under the direction of Maestro Leonard Slatkin.
 Ms. Kidd trained as an opera singer at the Juilliard School, Boston University School for the Arts, The Cleveland Institute of Music, and the University of Michigan.
 She has sung opera professionally throughout the country and most recently performed “The Snow Queen” by Nancy Faber in Kansas City in June 2010.
 Ms. Kidd holds a BM degree in Vocal Performance from the Cleveland Institute of Music, in Cleveland, Ohio, and an MM degree in Vocal Performance from the University of Michigan in Ann Arbor.
 Bonnie has been married to Robert for the past 28 years and they have one wonderful son named Samuel who is 16 years old.

 Mr. Rene Limon grew up in South Texas.
-He came to Michigan after receiving an academic scholarship to Eastern Michigan University where he earned degrees in Elementary Education, Bilingual Education, Science and Art and is currently in a Masters Program for Educational Leadership.
+He came to Michigan after receiving an academic scholarship to Eastern Michigan University where he earned degrees in Elementary Education, Bilingual Education, Science and Art and a Masters in Educational Leadership.